demisto/content/Packs/cyberark_AIM/Integrations/CyberArkAIM_v2/README.md

-The CyberArk Application Identity Manager (AIM) provides a secure safe in which to store your account credentials.
-Use this integration to retrieve the account credentials in CyberArk AIM.
+The CyberArk Central Credential Provider (CCP) provides a secure safe in which to store your account credentials.
+Use this integration to retrieve the account credentials in CyberArk CCP.
 This integration fetches credentials.
 For more information, see [Managing Credentials](https://xsoar.pan.dev/docs/reference/articles/managing-credentials).

 ## Authentication Options
 The integration uses the `Central Credential Provider` and supports the following authentication methods: